 You take a deep breath, think something like, “Thank God we’re all safe,” and your stress hormones dial back down.
 The next day you get on with the repairs, still thinking about how fortunate you are to have survived unharmed.

-Not Smart Stress
+Not So Smart Levels

 Suppose, however, that after you escape the fire, your stress dial stays high.
 You continue to worry: “If only I had . . . ” “What if it happens again?”
 “Why me?”
 The worry drags on for days and weeks.
-Your stress hormone dial stays up and the stress effects of high blood pressure and high heart rate stay high.
-When stress hormones stay too high for too long, instead of helping the brain, they damage it.
-This process is called glucocorticoid neurotoxicity (GCN).
-Translation: “Hey, high-stress hormones, you’re wearing me out!”
+Your stress hormone dial stays up and the stress effects of high blood pressure and high heart rate stay elevated.
+This type of stress is called distress and is perceived to be outside of our personal coping boundaries.

-Don’t Worry, Be Happy: How Stress Bothers Your Brain
+How Stress Bothers Your Brain & Body

 How Worry Shrinks the Brain

 Prolonged high levels of cortisol can literally shrink the memory and emotional centers of your brain.
 This is why the worst thing you can do when going into an important presentation is to be overstressed because it can neurochemically shut off the memory bank that you need to draw on to give it your best.
 While the right level of cortisol increases alertness and attention during a work task or while taking a test, stress hormones that are too high for too long dull focus.
 Your mind can “go blank.”
-It’s that glucocorticoid neurotoxicity again.

-Why Stress Makes you Tired
+Why Stress Makes You Tired